Pangelale/cot-4500-Pro1/README.md

 Phuong Trinh Le

 Project Purpose:
-Implement the algorithms in Python from chapter 2.
+Implement the algorithms in Python from Chapter 2.

 Setup/Compile Instruction:
 In the terminal, you would need to navigate to the project directory.